Global hyperbolicity in higher signatures

-Hence the path $f \circ c$ must converge to $\ell$ which contradicts the assumption that $f$ is inextendible, hence the result. \end{proof}
+Hence the path~$f \circ c$ converges to~$\ell$ which contradicts the assumption that~$f$ is inextendible, hence the result. \end{proof}

-\begin{rem} This shows that property $(A)$ can be weakened to its continuous counterpart, as the existence of an inextendible timelike map containing $x \in M$ implies the existence of an inextendible timelike immersion containing $x$. \end{rem}
+\begin{rem} This shows that property of non-trivial causality can be weakened to its continuous counterpart, as the existence of an inextendible timelike map containing~$x \in M$ implies the existence of an inextendible timelike immersion containing~$x$. \end{rem}

-From now on, unless specified otherwise, timelike (resp. causal) maps from $N_0$ to $M$ will be assumed to only be continuous